 |Flag Designer:||College of Arms|

 The Cumberland Flag is a community flag proclaiming the unique identity of this historic English county.

-The colours of the final design were chosen to be the best matches in acceptable flag colours to the former council arms.
-An additional benefit of this is that the green matches that found in the Welsh flag, thus providing an extra element of symbolism as the name Cumberland derives from ‘Cymru-land’, or ‘land of the Welsh’.
+The colours are the best vexillological match to those of the former council arms, while the green also matches that of the Welsh flag.
+This provides an extra element of symbolism as the name Cumberland derives from Cymru-land (land of the Welsh).

-The flag was registered with the support of a number of regional bodies, including: Bridekirk Parish Council, Cockermouth and District Civic Trust, Cumberland Agricultural Society, Cumberland Football Association, Cumberland Geological Society, Cumberland & Westmorland Antiquarian Society, Cumbria County History Trust, Federation of Cumbrian Amenity Societies, Holme Low Parish Council, Lakeland Dialect Society, Muncaster Parish Council, Penrith Civic Society, Workington and District Civic Trust and the Workington Twinning Association.
+A number of regional bodies supported this registration.
+They includes Bridekirk Parish Council, Cockermouth and District Civic Trust, Cumberland Agricultural Society, Cumberland Football Association, Cumberland Geological Society, Cumberland & Westmorland Antiquarian Society, Cumbria County History Trust, Federation of Cumbrian Amenity Societies, Holme Low Parish Council, Lakeland Dialect Society, Muncaster Parish Council, Penrith Civic Society, Workington and District Civic Trust, and Workington Twinning Association.

 The following communities in Cumberland have registered flags:

 Why not create or adopt a flag that celebrates your local identity?

 For further help and advice, please contact the Communities Vexillologist, .

 You are here: Home > Cumberland